flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/programs/in-person/academic-english.md

   Our program places an exceptional emphasis on speaking.
 Students practice speaking skills frequently in class, receiving regular guidance and correction from their instructor.

+  #### TEACHERS

+  All of our teachers are based in the United States and speak native-proficient level English.
+Every teacher has a TEFL Certificate or Master's Degree and extensive instructional experience.
 program-features-content: >-
   ## PROGRAM FEATURES